caltechads/django-sphinx-hosting/doc/source/overview/authoring.rst

 the root page and traversing the page tree via the ``next`` key in each ``.ftjson`` file.

-The only reason to use sphinxcontrib_jsonglobaltoc_ over the traversal mechanism is if you want either to use ``:caption:`` in your :rst:dir:`toctree` directives, or if you want the in-page anchors to page section to show up in your sidebar navigation, or both.
+The main reason to use sphinxcontrib_jsonglobaltoc_ over the traversal mechanism is so that the in-page anchors to page sections to show up in your sidebar navigation, or both.
+It also will obey the ``:caption:`` setting in your :rst:dir:`toctree` directives.

 How to make a good global table of contents
 ===========================================